(reading time: 54 minutes)

 Skewered on its rusted edges, mostly buried in the pipe’s flow, were the skeletons of mighty beasts, their flesh taken by the Fith before being dumped.
 Some were of the Threewall Wild, others of the Bottomless Rot, and still others the depths of the toils.
 Rob recognized the black husk of an aker, the bloody concoction spraying out of its eye sockets.
 Its body, a piece of land warty with ashen stones, was draped over the edge and torn in places like old cheesecloth.

 This is the Pipes, the Captain finally grasped.
 It is no cavern.
 We have fallen straight through the base of Third Sink and into the land of the dead.
 If the Papists were right… there should be punishment here.
 All we see… are the ornaments of death.
-Where are the devils bred by the pinching of the Spotless’ devious left hand?
+Where are the devils bred by the pinching of the Spotless’s devious left hand?
 Hmm?
 Our eyes have just proven the Toil Papers incorrect… and there’s no one to tell!

 “It was all nonsense,” he croaked to the brighted pelvis.
 Rob coughed up a wad of the Fith and tried to air out his tongue.
 “Ueeck!
 Water!
 Has a rainfairy come with me?
 I need one… no, five to wash all this away and out of me.”
 Something squirmed between the sole of his foot and that of his boot, prompting Rob to wrench the leg free.
 A moment too late he realized the last limb was not enough to hold him in place.
 His leg slipped out of the Fith and he tumbled down to the mass grave below.

 There was an entire sky to fall through, plenty to kill a man, but Rob still had his bonepicking.
-He pulled upward and reduced his momentum.
+He pulled up and reduced his momentum.
 In the moment he thought it greatly reduced, more than his unfocused and fuzzy mind should have allowed.
 He nearly undid gravitation entirely, falling so slowly that he was able to lazily turn in the air as if treading water and observe the entirety of the basin.

 Under the pipe and through openings in its flow he saw a set of great spires decorated by undulating horns of crystal.
 He could not tell how large they were, the scale of this place was new to him, but it looked to be an entire city in the distance, its construction unlike any that reflected the Florent.
 Other than that it was all the weather of death.
 Every mountain was coated in bone.
 Every tributary was red, except for those that had coagulated completely and ceased to flow.
-It was towards one of these blackened scabby creeks Rob fell.
+It was toward one of these blackened scabby creeks Rob fell.
 He had no clue as to its solidity until he, light as a feather, touched boot to it.

 He dropped his bonepicking.
 All his weight returned with startling force; he broke through the scabbed surface and sank into the current of blood underneath.
 Rob grabbed the edges of the hole and pulled himself back out, but not before swallowing half a mouth of the awful stuff.
 He flung himself to a bony shore like a fat ogtot and once again struggled for breath.
 The Pipes provided him the smallest of favors, in that the scabby bank upon which he rested wasn’t soft enough to sink into.
 Still, the Captain was forced to protect himself from the drizzle of blood by holding his filthy cloak over his face like a small tent.